sulinchowdhury/sulinchowdhury2.github.io/_pages/Research.md

 **Human Capital and Local Spillovers Across the Mining Lifecycle** <br/> (_with [Steven Poelhekke](https://sites.google.com/site/stevenpoelhekke/) and Fabio Maciel_)

-**How Do Firms Adapt to International Sanctions?
+**How Do Multinational Firms Adapt to Sanctions?
 Field-Level Evidence from the Oil Industry**

 **Local Content Policies and Reorganization in the Global Mining Industry** <br/> (_with [Jonah Rexer](https://www.jonahrexer.com/)_)